tectonic-typesetting/tectonic-texlive-bundles/bundles/README.md

 A bundle directory contains the following:
  - `bundle.sh`: bundle metadata, stored in bash variables
  - `ignore`: ignore patterns.
 TeXlive installation files matching any of these will not be included in the bundle.
- - `search-paths`: directory "search order."
-These rules influences how tectonic resolves filename conflicts.
+ - `search-order`: These rules influence how tectonic resolves filename conflicts.
  - `tl-profile.txt`: the TeXlive profile to install.
 See TeXlive docs. \
  Note that all paths are replaced with `@dest@`, which is replaced with a path by the docker build script.
  - `include/`: extra files to include in the bundle.
 All files are read, including those in subdirectories. \